Effect of turbulent fluctuations on the drag and lift forces on a towed sphere and its boundary layer: Description of the numerical method

-The expression (\ref{eq:directForcing}) for $\bm{f}_b$ would be correct if the position of the grid points coincided with the immersed boundary.
-This is not true in the case of a spherical particle embedded in a cubic grid.
-An interpolation procedure is then needed in order to prescribe the boundary conditions at the grid-points next to the surface.
-For this we use a volume-fraction scheme proposed by \cite{fadlun-verzicco-etal-2000} and \cite{pasquetti-bwemba-etal:2008}.
-The characteristic function $\chi_p$ describing the geometry of the particle is averaged over two grid cell:
+The expression (\ref{eq:directForcing}) for $\bm{f}_b$ is not exact as the position of the grid points do not coincide with the immersed boundary.
+An interpolation procedure is thus needed and we use the volume-fraction scheme proposed by \cite{fadlun-verzicco-etal-2000} and \cite{pasquetti-bwemba-etal:2008}, which consists in averaging the characteristic function over two grid cell:

-This representation has two advantages.
-First, as a typical velocity field around a particle is continuous but not differentiable at the surface, Gibbs oscillations are created in the vicinity of the boundary; replacing the characteristic function by $\bar \chi_p$ reduces such oscillations.
-Second, this volume averaged $\bar \chi_p$ allows for a continuous displacement of the immersed boundary which is important in the case of a moving particle.
+This representation has two advantages: it reduces Gibbs oscillations in the vicinity of the boundary and it allows for a continuous displacement of the particle.